Chris56974/Pethreon/README.md

 A lot of my contract behaviour depends on what time it is, and how many days it's been.
 I don't want to wait a couple of days just to see if something works as intended, so [being able to set the time](https://ethereum.stackexchange.com/questions/86633) was a big help.
 The tests also made it a lot easier to understand my contract.

-### Responsive Design Tips

-Before this project I didn't use the flex-grow/flex-shrink properties as much (if at all) and I now realize that the better my layout is, the less media queries I'll have to write.
-When flex-grow is set to 0 (the default), the space between stuff gets bigger and nothing fills that space.
-I also now see a stronger resemblance between flex-grow and the fractional units used in CSS grid.

 ### Component Reuse is not as "free" as I thought

-I was fortunate enough to be able to reuse a lot of components, but there were side-effects that crept up that I wasn't expecting.
-For components to be reusable, I had to make sure they didn't have any margin.
-Adding in the margin later would bloat the JSX in some way, like littering it with Spacer components or passing in extra props (className/style props).
-The more reusable I tried to make my components, the less readable they started to get.
+I was able to reuse a lot of components, but there were some downsides I didn't see coming.
+For components to be reusable, I had to make sure they didn't have any default margin because that would make them harder to use.
+So I had to add margin in later which would bloat the JSX in some way, like litter it with Spacers, or add more props (className/style).
+The more reusable I tried to make my components, the less readable they became.

-I also found myself at a point where the more components I wrote, the more media queries I needed to write.
-I couldn't just write media queries for each page anymore (login, contribute, create), I also had to write media queries for each component IN that page.
-I think this was mostly my fault, but one of the things I learned was that spreading media queries across files sucks (even for stuff like dark theme).
-At the time I didn't think there was an easy way to select React components in CSS unless you used stuff like "nth-of-child" which I avoided because I was cautious about its performance (perhaps irrationally so) and also make it harder to swap things in and out.
-I think next time I'm going to try and use more of these selectors to control the styles of nested components all the way from a parent component.

-### CSS Relative Units

-I used a lot of pixel units, because I didn't want the UI to "scale up" with font-size and create scrollbars for the entire screen.
-My decorative circles are positioned relative to the screen and I thought it would look janky if the circles moved in the same direction that the user scrolled in.
-For this reason, I might even drop rem completely (despite its mass recommendation online for use in font-sizes).
-Maybe this design decision was a bad choice altogether though and I should have the circles slide together with the scrollbar, hard to say.
+There also wasn't a nice way to manipulate React components using CSS either in my opinion.
+CSS Modules would isolate styles to each component, but I didn't want to write media queries inside my component files (they're too spread out).
+So I had to manipulate their styles by wrapping them in a container that had the desired styles OR I had to select that component's underlying HTMLElement in the parent component (like I did with my typewriter effect).

 ### A wireframe AND a prototype is probably a good idea

 I put a lot of grey boxes in my mockups and ignored a lot of detail (including the modals) in the short term mostly because I didn't fully understand Sergei's contract and decided to figure it out as I went a long.
 The result is I think it made my pledge modal look a bit "tacked on" since it doesn't fit in with the other two (due to different space requirements).
 I also think I would've saved more time if I made a half-hazard guess at what stuff should look like.

+### Viewport Sized Typography

+It's common to use 62.5% for the root font size and then rem units for all the other font-sizes.
+This lets the user change their default font-size to something else, while still maintaining the same proportions between all your content.
+However, I didn't want to do this because an increase in font-size meant something in my layout had to give.
+This usually ends up in more scrolling (vertically or horizontally), but I didn't want to add ANY scrolling because my decorative circles are positioned relative to the screen and I didn't want them to move along with the scrollbar (looks kinda janky?).
+For this reason, I was even considering dropping rem completely and going for pixels but I ended up using viewport sized typography because I think it can reduce the number of media queries.
+I learned that this actually breaks the user's ability to zoom (a staple in modern UX) but calc() can fix this.

 ## Attribution